djgroen/facs/docs/fabcovid19.rst

 .. image:: validateplot.png

-Thge top and bottom panels of the figure shows number of infectious people and the number of hospitalisations as time progrssses.
+The top and bottom panels of the figure show the number of infectious people and the number of hospitalisations as time progresses.

 Comparing the infection-spread by location type
 -----------------------------------------------